Leading black dermatologist explains how to protect your beautiful skin and melanin

 TG: What is the best way for people to get rid of hyperpigmentation?

 BJ: Hyperpigmentation is caused by inflammation (acne, eczema, friction, picking, irritating products /procedures and not using sunscreen).
 The best way to minimize hyperpigmentation is to avoid inflammation and/or treat the cause of inflammation (get the acne, eczema under control).
 You will never get rid of hyperpigmentation if you do not address the underlying cause.
 The best way to do this most efficiently is to make an appointment with a board-certified dermatologist (www.aad.org) who can diagnose and treat your condition and teach you about triggers and management.

 I see patients weekly who have spent weeks, months, and even years trying to self-treat or who have been treated by people “specializing in dermatology” who thought they were being treated by a dermatologist and are frustrated.

 It’s very important to understand the dermatological alphabet soup — FAAD (means board certified dermatologist) which is very different from board certified physician specializing in dermatology.
 Every medical specialty requires certifying exams for that specialty.
-A board-certified dermatologist is an MD who has spent 3 years studying diseases of hair, skin and nails and who has passed rigorous examinations.
+A board-certified dermatology professional is an MD who has spent 3 years studying diseases of hair, skin and nails and who has passed rigorous examinations.